 Sometimes being a busy mom means shopping online so you don’t have to do it in person.
 If that’s how you roll then do it!
 I’m 100% an Amazon Prime mom!
 And a Shipt mom.
 Whether it’s meal planning for the week or even having a freezer meal stash, we need to find ways to simplify and create patterns in your planning.

 There are so many wonderful services to help make mealtime easier that you certainly don’t have to feel like you need to do it all yourself!
-And you really can cook healthier meals for your family with some advance planning and understanding your relationship with food.
+And you really can cook healthier meals for your family with some advance planning and understand your relationship with food.